hxpathak/Catalina-NLP-Chatbot/README.md

 # Catalina-NLP-Chatbot
+Hi there!
+I'm Catalina - a chatbot for traveling in South America! ✈️☀️💃

 # Overview
 A conversational rules-based chatbot created on the topic of traveling in South America, using various Natural Language Processing techniques such as TF-IDF vectorization and cosine similarity.
 The chatbot has 2 parts: the knowledge base and the conversation flow.